vadimgierko/linky-notes/README.md

 - you can build your knowledge base by storing notes containing content from different sources (books, articles, blogs, podcasts, videos etc.) & your personal notes containing your own knowledge, ideas & reflections on any topic
 - all of your notes are automatically organized (without any effort) in one place by tags you've added to them
 - you can format your notes with built-in markdown editor easily & fast (check the markdown guide linked in the app's nav menu)
-- you can add sources to your notes & automatically build your source base
 - your notes are easy to search & filter via tags search bar on the main page (you can also use ctrl-f search if you need)
 - you don't need folders, categories or labels to organize your notes, so there is no structure or hierarchy to manage (and strugle) with
 - you can add as many tags to your note/s, as you need (no limits)
+- you can add sources & authors to your notes (& automatically build your sources & authors base, which will be available in the future)
 - this app is not overloaded with crazy features & has simple user friendly interface
 - no more overthinking about how to organize or find your notes
 - you'll save a tone of time & mental resources you can use for creative activities, learning or developing projects